-Science and Engineering Practices Disciplinary Core Ideas Analyzing and Interpreting Data- Analyze and interpret data to determine similarities and differences in findings.
+Science and Engineering Practices Disciplinary Core Ideas Analyze and interpret data to determine similarities and differences in findings.
 ETS1.B: Developing Possible Solutions- There are systematic processes for evaluating solutions with respect to how well they meet the criteria and constraints of a problem.
 Sometimes parts of different solutions can be combined to create a solution that is better than any of its predecessors.
 ETS1.C: Optimizing the Design Solution- Although one design may not perform the best across all tests, identifying the characteristics of the design that performed the best in each test can provide useful information for the redesign process-that is, some of those characteristics may be incorporated into the new design.
 Crosscutting Concepts Learning Objectives A system is an organized group of related objects or components: models can be used for understanding and predicting the behavior of systems.
 Students organize given data (e.g., via tables, charts, or graphs) from tests intended to determine the effectiveness of three or more alternative solutions to a problem.
-Students use appropriate analysis techniques (e.g., qualitative or quantitative analysis; basic statistical techniques of data and error analysis) to analyze the data and identify relationships within the datasets, including relationships between the design solutions and the given criteria and constraints.
+Students use appropriate analysis techniques (e.g., qualitative or quantitative analysis; basic statistical techniques of dat and error analysis) to analyze the data and identify relationships within the datasets, including relationships between the design solutions and the given criteria and constraints.
 Students use the analyzed data to identify evidence of similarities and differences in features of the solutions.
-Based on the analyzed data, students make a claim for which characteristics of each design best meet the given criteria and constraints Students use the analyzed data to identify the best features in each design that can be compiled into a new (improved) redesigned solution.
+Based on the analyzed data, students mak a claim for which characteristics of each design best meet the given criteria and constraints Students use the analyzed data to identify the best features in each design that can b compiled into a new (improved) redesigned solution.

-Performance Expectation MS-ETS1-4- Develop a model to generate data for iterative testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.
 Science and Engineering Practices Disciplinary Core Ideas Developing and Using Models- Develop a model to generate data to test ideas about designed systems, including those representing inputs and outputs.
 ETS1.B: Developing Possible Solutions- A solution needs to be tested, and then modified on the basis of the test results, in order to improve it.
 Models of all kinds are important for testing solutions.
 ETS1.C: Optimizing the Design Solution- The iterative process of testing the most promising solutions and modifying what is proposed on the basis of the test results leads to greater refinement and ultimately to an optimal solution.
-Crosscutting Concepts Learning Objectives Systems & Systems Models- • A system is an organized group of related objects or components: models can be used for understanding and predicting the behavior of systems.
+Crosscutting Concepts Learning Objectives A system is an organized group of related objects or components: models can be used for understanding and predicting the behavior of systems.
 Students develop a model in which they identify the components relevant to testing ideas about the designed system, including: 1.
 The given problem being solved, including criteria and constraints.
-2. The components of the given proposed solution (e.g., object, tools, or process), including inputs and outputs of the designed system.
+2 The components of the given proposed solution (e.g., object, tools, or process), including inputs and outputs of the designed system.
 Students identify and describe the relationships between components, including: 1.
 The relationships between each component of the proposed solution and the functionality of the solution.
 2. The relationship between the problem being solved and the proposed solution.
-3. The relationship between each of the given proposed solution and the problem being solved.
+3. The relationship between the problem being the proposed solution and the functionality of the solution.
 4. The relationship between the data generated by the model and the functioning of the proposed solution.